GRANITE FALLS, Wash. — The small town of Granite Falls is home to some big ideas about kindness, at a café called Hanky Pies.

 Then, there's the “Hometown Heroes” wall, filled with photos of active duty and military veterans.

 "My husband was in the marine corps,” Morehead said.
 "We're hugely passionate about loving our heroes, as we call them."

-Hanky Pies sells coffee roasted by a veteran-owned business and all military, law enforcement and first responders get 15% off their orders, plus free coffee on holidays that honor them.
+Hanky Pies sells coffee roasted by a veteran-owned business and all military and first responders get 15% off their orders, plus free coffee on holidays that honor them.

 You’ll also find “Andy's Wall,” named in honor of a homeless man who became a friend.
 Two dollar donations pay for a hot coffee and sandwich, which can be redeemed by anyone in need.